Gromov-Witten Gauge Theory I: The Stack of Gieseker Bundles

 \subsection{Curves}

-In everything that follows, $(C,\sigma_i)$ is a family of prestable marked curves, over a finitely-generated complex base scheme $B$.
-More precisely, $\pi: C \to B$ is a flat proper morphism whose fibers are connected complex projective curves of genus $g$ with at worst nodal singularities, carrying a collection of marked points $\sigma_i: B \to C$ which are indexed by an ordered set $I$.
-A point $\sigma_i$ is {\it special} if it is a node or a marked point.
-We shall always assume that any rational components of $C$ have at least two special points.
+We always work over $\C$.
+In everything that follows, $(C,\sigma_i)$ is a family of prestable marked curves over a finitely-generated complex base scheme $B$.
+More precisely, $\pi: C \to B$ is a flat proper morphism whose fibers are connected complex projective curves of genus $g$ with at worst nodal singularities, carrying a collection of smooth marked points $\sigma_i: B \to C$ which are indexed by an ordered set $I$.
+A point is {\it special} if it is a node or a marked point.
+Special points are required to be pairwise disjoint.
+We shall always assume that any rational component of $C$ has at least {\it two} special points.

-We usually reserve the notation $(\Sigma,\sigma_i)$ for families of {\it stable} marked curves.
-Recall that a marked curve is stable if each component of genus 0 carries at least 3 special points and each component of genus 1 carries at least 1 special point. $\Mbar_{g,I}$ denotes the stack of stable genus $g$, $I$-marked curves.
+We reserve the notation $(\Sigma,\sigma_i)$ for families of {\it stable} marked curves.
+Recall that a marked curve is stable if each component of genus 0 carries at least 3 special points and each component of genus 1 carries at least 1 special point.
+The {\it stabilization morphism} $\st: C \to C^{st}$ blows down every unstable rational curve in $C$.
+Stabilization can be implemented by a pluricanonical embedding and thus works in families.

-\begin{notation} We will need to label three kinds of special points on $C$: ordinary marked points, nodes, and {\it trivialization points}.
-The latter are marked points at which we will trivialize the fibers of a $\Cs$-bundle, but which are not required to be non-degenerate and do not count when determining stability.
-We will denote all such points by $\sigma$, distinguishing them by the subscript.
-Ordinary marked points are denoted $\sigma_i$, with $i \in I$.
+In addition to marked points and nodes, we will use a third kind of special points on $C$: {\it trivialization points}.
+These are smooth points at which we will trivialize the fibers of a $\Cs$-bundle, but which do not count in determining stability.
+No harm comes if stabilization points agree with marked points or with each other, but none results from ruling this out, either.

+\begin{notation} We denote all special points by $\sigma$, distinguishing them by the subscript.
+Ordinary marked points are denoted $\sigma_i$, with $i\in I$.
 Nodes are $\sigma_e$, with $e$ in a set $E$.
-Trivialization points are denoted $\sigma_v$, with $v$ in a set $V$.
+Trivialization points are denoted $\sigma_v$, with $v$ in a set $V$. \end{notation}